Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: Conclusions

-No statistically significant dependence of other $\phi$-modulation amplitudes was observed in the variables $x$, $z$ or $p^h_T$.
-Still, there are indications for a possible $x$-dependence of the $\sin2\phi$ and $\cos\phi$ amplitudes.
+No statistically significant dependences of $\phi$-modulation amplitudes were observed as functions of $x$, $z$ or $p^h_T$ when fitted by constants.
+Still, there are some hints (statistically not confirmed) for a possible $x$-dependence of the $\sin2\phi$, $\sin3\phi$ and $\cos\phi$ modulation amplitudes.
 The $\sin2\phi$ amplitude for $h^{-}$ is mostly positive and rises with increasing $x$, while for $h^{+}$ it is mostly negative and decreases with $x$.
-This behaviour agrees with that discussed in Refs. \cite{Airapetian:2002mf,Avakian:2007mv} if one takes into account different sign convention used for determination of asymmetries by HERMES and COMPASS collaborations.
-The increase with $x$ of the modulus of the $\cos\phi$ amplitudes, related to the Cahn-effect \cite{Cahn:1978se} and predicted in Ref.~\cite{Anselmino:2006yc}, was already visible from the 2002--2004 data \cite{Alekseev:2010dm} and persists for the combined 2002--2006 data.
-Quantitative estimates of a possible contribution of the $\cos\phi$ modulation to the deuteron asymmetries, related to twist-3 TMD PDFs $g^\perp_L$ and $e_L$, have been obtained in Ref.~\cite{Mao:2016hdi}.
+This behaviour agrees with that discussed in Refs. \cite{Avakian:2016rst,Airapetian:2002mf,Avakian:2007mv}, if one takes into account different definitions of asymmetries by the HERMES and COMPASS Collaborations.
+The increase with $x$ of the modulus of the $\cos\phi$ amplitudes, related to the Cahn-effect \cite{Cahn:1978se} and predicted in Ref.~\cite{Anselmino:2006yc}, was already visible from the 2002 -- 2004 data \cite{Alekseev:2010dm} and persists for the combined 2002 -- 2006 data.
+Hints for a possible $x$-dependence of $\sin3\phi$ modulation amplitudes are discussed in Ref. \cite{Avakian:2016rst}.
+Quantitative estimates of a possible contribution of the $\cos\phi$ modulation to the deuteron asymmetries, related to TMD PDFs $g^\perp_L$ and $e_L$, have been obtained in Ref.~\cite{Mao:2016hdi}.
 They are in agreement with our data.

-Altogether, one can conclude that TMD PDFs contributions to the azimuthal asymmetries in the cross sections of hadron production in muon SIDIS off longitudinally polarised deuterons are small.
-This is either due to possible cancellations of the contributions to the asymmetries by the deuteron up and down quarks, or/and due to the smallness of the transverse component of the target polarisation and of the suppression factor that behaves as $M/Q$.
+Altogether, one can conclude that contributions of TMD PDFs convoluted with FFs to the azimuthal asymmetries in the cross sections of hadron production in muon SIDIS off longitudinally polarised deuterons are small.
+This is either due to possible cancellations of the contributions to the asymmetries by the deuteron's up and down quarks, or/and due to the smallness of the transverse component of the target polarisation and of the suppression factor that behaves as $M/Q$.
 Some of these conclusions can be checked studying these asymmetries in muon SIDIS off longitudinally polarised protons.\\[-7mm]